 How Much Does Testosterone Replacement Therapy Cost?

 Now that you are diagnosed with low-T, the next course of action is starting testosterone therapy.
-But then it is important to understand the different costs you will incur for the therapy, even though they should be broken down to you when you visit your TRT clinic.
+But then it is essential to understand the different costs you will incur for the treatment, even though they should be broken down to you when you visit your TRT clinic.
+The price of getting testosterone replacement therapy might differ depending on the medication prescribed, your doctor, your location, your method of administration, how severe your symptoms are, how long the treatment will take, and whether/how much coverage you get from your health insurance company.

 Startup Costs